Benny Wenda

-Benny Wenda is a West Papuan independence leader and Chairman of the United Liberation Movement for West Papua (ULMWP).
+Benny Wenda (born 1975) is a West Papuan independence leader and Chairman of the United Liberation Movement for West Papua (ULMWP).
 He is an international lobbyist for the independence of West Papua from Indonesia.
 He lives in exile in the United Kingdom.
 In 2003 he was granted political asylum by the British government following his escape from custody while on trial.

 He has acted as special representative of the Papuan people in the British Parliament, United Nations and European Parliament.
 In 2017 he was appointed as the chairman for the United Liberation Movement for West Papua (ULMWP), a new organisation uniting the three main political organisations struggling for the independence of West Papua.

 In 2020, the ULMWP announced a new constitution and government-in-waiting for the Republic of West Papua, with Wenda serving as interim president.
 His presidency was disputed by some elements of the West Papua National Liberation Army (Indonesian: Tentara Pembebasan Nasional Papua Barat), claiming his stay in the United Kingdom making his presidency illegitimate.

+He was succeeded by Menase Tabuni in September 2023.
+In November 2023, he was reinstated as President of ULMWP after a congress in Jayapura, starting a leadership dispute with Menase Tabuni.

+The Free Papua movement is accused of a number of attacks against local civilians, but this has not been independently confirmed.
+The group is known for kidnapping and murdering foreigners who enter the area.

 Early life

 Wenda was born in the Baliem Valley, in the central highlands of Irian Jaya, Indonesia.
-His date of birth is not exactly known; in his website, he only wrote that he was born in 1970s.
+His date of birth is not exactly known; in his website, he only wrote that he was born in the 1970s.

 In 1977 there was a rebellion of 15,000 Lani people in response to Indonesian military violence towards Papuans.
 The Indonesian military retaliated, with aircraft bombing Lani villages in the highlands.
 Those killed included many of Wenda's family.
 During the bombing raids, one of Wenda's legs was severely injured leading to impaired growth.
 Between 1977 and 1983 Benny and his family, along with thousands of other highlanders, lived in hiding in the jungle.
 He was appointed leader by the elders in his tribe, and later after the Lani people surrendered to the Indonesian military he attended Cenderawasih University in Jayapura, studying Sociology.